DaBlick/Hierarchical-Observer-Pattern/README.md

         addObservable.notifyObservers(player + " was added to the list");
     }

-The player is added to the list and the addObservable notifies the observers of the event.
-Our `ScoreKeeper` is updated via the notifyObservers() method.
+The player is added to the list and the addObservable notifies the observers of the event. `ScoreKeeper` is updated via the notifyObservers() method.

 Finally, we run an assertion to test the size of the list and the information of the edited player.